-As usual, a tutorial comprises a common section (basic terms and concepts, notation keys) and a set of sections regarding each functional domain exposed via the API.

-Usually, tutorials contain a "Quick Start" ("Hello, world!") section: the smallest possible code sample that would allow developers to build a small app atop the API.
+Usually, a tutorial comprises a common section (basic terms and concepts, notation keys) and a set of sections regarding each functional domain exposed via the API.
+Frequently, tutorials contain a "Quick Start" ("Hello, world!") section: the smallest possible code sample that would allow developers to build a small app atop the API.
 "Quick Starts" aim to cover two needs: